bigttantien/stock-analytics-predictions/README.md

-# stock-analytics-predictions
-Stock price analytics and predictions
+# Stock price analytics and predictions